bobbingwide/oik/readme.txt

 12. oik options - More information for [bw_show_googlemap]

 == Upgrade Notice ==
+= 2.5.1 =
+Tested with WordPress 4.4.
+Contains a workaround for TRAC #35172, follow on to TRAC #34060

 = 2.5 =
 Tested with WordPress 4.2 and WordPress MultiSite.
 Contains security fix for workaround for shortcode pagination problems.